mislav/blog/_posts/2012-03-23-unless-else.md

 end
 {% endhighlight %}

 Know your language well, and expect of others to know it, too.
-If newbies get burned, newbs will get burned.
+If beginner programmers in your group stumble on this, help them out like you would help with any other Ruby concept that isn't obvious (e.g. in `class << obj` syntax, the `<<` operator is neither shift nor append).
+It's not such a big hurdle.

 From [Programming Perl][]: